 Afterwards, the notary can evaluate the active forces (real estate, bank accounts, for example) and passive (current debts such as rent, or money owed to government agencies, for example) of the estate.

 In the presence of a real estate, you will be asked for your written consent to put the property for sale.
-The value is determined by one or more real estate agents.
+The value is determined by one or many real estate agents.
 When all the inheritors have returned the signed agreements, the property can then be sold on the market.
 The sale made, the notary calculates estate taxes (for estates in France), pays for the various debts and then shares the remaining assets following the percentage accruing to each heir.

 You will receive your net share of your rights, by check or bank transfer as desired.

-In such cases, the law stipulates that the estate is divided equally between the maternal line and paternal line of the deceased.
+In such cases, the law stipulates that the estate is divided equally between the maternal line and the paternal line of the deceased.

 Most of the time, the personal items are already removed from the deceased home.
 In order to free the property, furniture and other goods are sold to junk dealers or others, which adds to the assets of the estate.
-Generally personal papers were destroyed.
+Generally personal papers are destroyed.
 However, if you inform us as soon as possible, we will try to keep the documents you describe to us.

 Please see the timeframe on the website.
-However, it is impossible to provide accurate estimates of time, since the settlement is based on many factors such as the number of real estate properties for sale etc.
+However, it is impossible to provide accurate estimates of time, since the settlement is based on many factors such as the number of real estate properties for sale, etc.

 We will not know the exact value of the assets until the case is submitted to the notary and that the settlement of the estate has begun.